klettg/Applied-Machine-Learning-4995-F21/README.md

-# Computational Learning Theory
+# Applied Machine Learning

 ## Topics Covered

-Assignments and lectures from Rocco Servedio's class taken Fall 2022.
-This course covers OLMB Learning, Winnow/Perceptron, VC Dimension, PAC Learning, Boosting...
+Assignments and lectures from Dr. Pappu's Applied Machine Learning class taken Fall 2021.
+His lectures cover supervised and unsupervised learning, from linear regression to neural nets and deep learning.
+The assignments were completed with a Jupyter Notebook running Python.